Willyb15/Data-Science-Python/Week2/python_lecture.md

 **Note**: Remember that the ending index is non-inclusive.

-Just as with strings, We can also add a 3rd number to our list indexing to step through the list and only grab certain elements.
+Just as with strings, we can also add a 3rd number to our list indexing to step through the list and only grab certain elements.

 ```python
 In [1]: my_lst = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]